-The Department of Chemistry has many faculty members whose primary appointment is in another Rice department but who have a joint appointment in chemistry (all these faculty are listed on the chemistry Department webpage).
-Students are permitted to choose these faculty members as their primary research advisor without any special permission.
-Students, however, are not free to choose faculty members without an appointment in chemistry except under very rare circumstances, and this requires approval from both the Graduate Studies Chair and the Department Chair.
+The Department of Chemistry has many faculty members whose primary appointment is in another Rice department but who have a joint appointment in chemistry (faculty are listed on the chemistry department webpage).
+Students are permitted to choose these faculty members as their primary research advisor with approval.
+Students must get approval from both the Graduate Studies Chair and the Department Chair for rotations outside of chemistry.